mstksg/inCode/copy/entries/singletons-3.md

 ------------------------

-To look at our first way of tackling this restriction problem, we're going to explore a very fun *new application* of singletons and DataKinds.
-Hooray!
+To look at our first way of tackling this restriction problem, we're going to explore a fun *new application* of singletons and DataKinds.

 This new application is the usage of the dependently-typed "proof" to prove that an operation is legal.  *Proofs* (in the dependently